Aarvis/spaces-datajam2023/README.md

 ```

 Incase of npm i error or dependency issues due to graphql version conflicts
-delete the node_modules in /js/server, extarct node_modules.zip and paste the node_modules in that location.
+delete the node_modules in /dataJam-2023/js/server, extract node_modules.zip in /dataJam-2023/js/server/node_modules.zip and paste the node_modules folder in this /dataJam-2023/js/server/ location.
 That should resolve the issue

 ### 3. Generate Prisma Client
 Run the following command: